DeltaVArtLibrary/DigitalArtHub/User Stories.md

 - Allow permission level default to member
 - *maybe allow added user to confirm the addition*
 - Return Group DTO
-- *If user ID is invalid return some sort of user not found message (???)*
+- If user ID is invalid return a 404 error with body saying "member not found" or something of that sort

 Remove member